 Ingredients

-- 2 cups Vegetable oil or any neutral oil
+- 2 cups vegetable oil or any neutral oil

-- 1 cup Potato Starch or cornstarch/rice flour or tapioca starch
+- 1 cup potato starch or cornstarch/rice flour or tapioca starch

-- 1 lemon to serve with (highly recommended!)
+- 1 lemon for serving (highly recommended!)

 Marinade:

-- 1 tablespoon Sake or sub with Dry Sherry Wine or rice vinegar
+- 1 tablespoon sake or sub with Dry Sherry Wine or rice vinegar

 - 1 teaspoon white granulated sugar